johnperry-math/AoC2025/README.md

 In C# I wrote my own enumerator, which was pretty time-consuming.
 I say once more that I don't ever want to hear anyone say that _Ada_ is too verbose ever again.

+Eventually I re-implemented Day 2 in Ada with different, faster algorithms that don't brute-force their way through the ranges.
+Execution time went from 3.5s to 0.005s -- a speedup of 699x!
+(That's 69,900%!
+I think)

 #### Experience

 Also straightforward.
 I also did this one in HAC first.